 For several years an effort is underway to get Chiang Mai inscribed on the list of UNESCO World Heritage Site.
-There are five UNESCO World Heritage Sites in Thailand at the moment:
+There are six UNESCO World Heritage Sites in Thailand at the moment:

-If all goes according to plan, Chiang Mai would become the sixth World Heritage Site in Thailand.
+If all goes according to plan, Chiang Mai would become the seventh World Heritage Site in Thailand.
 The Dong Phayayen-Khao Yai Forest Complex was the last site to be inscribed on the list in 2005.

 List of Tentative World Heritage Sites